midelic/MILO-RX/README.md

 At the moment the MILO Rx code is based on ESP8285 target as most Expresslrs receivers are.
 When developing the code I used for test an ExpressLRS receiver using the same pinout(I used Flywoo EL24P in this particular case).
-So in order to use this new protocol you have to buy and reflash an 2.4G expresslrs receiver.
+So in order to use this new protocol you have to buy and reflash an 2.4G ExpressLRS receiver.
 For now there is no DIY receiver.In the future I may make one if there is enough interest.

 ## Community ##